Properties of the method

 Fig 1.
 Calculation of kcat and Km from the initial velocities set in Table 2. (a) Direct linear plot [3] with the 95% confidence interval calculated according to [4]. (b) Fit of the Michaelis-Menten equation.

 The specific velocity plot and the two replots are shown in Fig. 2.
 In the primary plot, since the data are affected by errors, the five lines do not intersect at a common point.
-Instead, the maximal number of possible intersections is n(n − 1)/2, where n is the number of lines, one for each modifier concentration: 10 intersections in this example.
-The median of the 10 intersection points is shown in Fig. 2a as blue dot: it has the coordinates 1.45, 1.01.
+Instead, the maximal number of possible intersect is n(n − 1)/2, where n is the number of lines, one for each modifier concentration: ten intersections in this example.
+(Note: a common intersection point exists only in simulations in the absence of errors, never in practice).
+The median of the intersection points is shown in Fig. 2a as blue dot with coordinates 1.45/1.01.

 Fig. 2.
 Specific velocity plot for the data in Table 3. (a) Primary plot, (b, c) secondary plots.
-Click the thumbnail to enlarge the right part of Fig. 2a
+Click HERE to zoom details of the right part of Fig. 2a

 Calculate the parameters